Music Streaming vs Buying Cost

 | Light Listener (20 songs) | 10.00 | 20.00 | 25.80 |

 If the calculator says streaming is cheapest, that means your monthly subscription fee is lower than the estimated cost of buying enough albums or songs to match your listening volume.
 This often happens for people who explore a lot of music, use playlists heavily, or listen for many hours each week.
-In those cases, the subscription is functioning like a flat-rate access pass.
+In those cases, the subscription is functioning like a flat-rate access pass for music.

-If buying albums is cheapest, that suggests your listening may be concentrated enough that purchasing complete releases could cost less than paying for unlimited access every month.
+If buying albums is cheapest, that suggests your listening is concentrated enough that purchasing complete releases could cost less than paying for unlimited access every month.
 This can happen when you mostly listen to a few artists, revisit the same records often, or prefer collecting full albums rather than chasing individual tracks.
+In that situation, ownership may fit your habits better than an all-you-can-stream plan.

 Remember that the result is a monthly comparison.
 Ownership has a long-term benefit that a subscription does not: once you buy music, you can keep listening without paying again, assuming the files remain accessible and compatible with your devices.
 That means a month-by-month estimate may understate the long-run value of ownership for listeners who replay the same library repeatedly over time.